 Antiperspirants are considered the first line of treatment for excessive sweating of the underarms, hands, feet, and sometimes face.
 They are called the first line of treatment because they are the least invasive and experts recommend that they be tried first, before other more invasive treatments.
-They are also inexpensive and easy to use-even when following our tips!
+They are also inexpensive and easy to use even when following our tips!

-Antiperspirants are applied to the top of the skin (which is why you sometime hear them called "topical" treatments).
+Antiperspirants are applied to the top of the skin (which is why you sometimes hear them called "topical" treatments).
 Once an antiperspirant is applied to the skin, perspiration in the underarm grabs and dissolves the antiperspirant particles, pulling them into the pores and forming superficial plugs that are just below the surface of the skin.
 When your body senses that the sweat duct is plugged, a feedback mechanism stops the flow.
-The plugs can stay in place at least 24 hours and then are washed away over time.
+The plugs can stay in place for at least 24 hours and then are washed away over time.

 Avoiding skin irritation is the key to success with antiperspirants, prescription and non-prescription alike: follow the product’s instructions, follow your dermatologist’s recommendations, apply at night before bed as opposed to only in the morning, and apply to completely dry skin.